tidyverse/tidyverse.org/content/blog/webr-0-2-0/index.md

 ### Files pane

-The files pane has been completely redesigned, removing is dependency on jQuery and instead making use of the [react-accessible-treeview](https://www.npmjs.com/package/react-accessible-treeview) package.
+The files pane has been completely redesigned, removing its dependency on jQuery and instead making use of the [react-accessible-treeview](https://www.npmjs.com/package/react-accessible-treeview) package.
 As well as a technical improvement, this change means that interacting with the webR filesystem should be more usable to those with web accessibility requirements.
 We feel it's important that, where possible, everybody is able to use our software.

 <a href="files.png"><img alt="A screenshot of the files pane showing the path /home/web_user/plot_random_numbers.R" width="90%" src="files.png"></a>